simon-botero-alvarez/truck-hunt/README.md

 - Clean up the map to remove unnecessary clutter.
 - Add a formatting and ESLint configuration document to maintain code consistency.
 - Improve the search functionality to allow searching by food truck description, not just address.
+- Add TypeScript to improve code maintainability and reduce bugs.
+- Add comments throughout the code to explain what is being done in different sections.

 ## 6. Deployment